LanceMcCarthy/Action-AzureBlobUpload/README.md

 ### Set a Destination Folder (most common)

 If you want to upload the files to a folder in the blob container, you can set a `destination_folder`.
-If you would like to delete any files in the destination folder before the upload, use `clean_destination_folder`.

 ```yaml
 - uses: LanceMcCarthy/Action-AzureBlobUpload@vX.X